Bilal-XQ/Vehicle-management-website/README.md

 Configure the database:

-Import the provided SQL file (if available) into your MySQL database.
+Import the provided SQL file into your MySQL database.
 Update the database connection settings in the backend PHP files.
 Launch the application in your browser.